raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_7.md

 ---
 An ephemeris is a high accuracy table of the position of celestial objects.
 In this case, it is needed to compute the positions of the Earth and the Sun at a specific point in time.

 The `orbit` library makes it easy to import an ephemeris - all you have to do is put `from orbit import ephemeris` at the top of your file and then pass the `ephemeris` object to skyfield's `is_sunlit` function.
 In the background, `orbit` will download an ephemeris (`de421.bsp`) to your home folder.
 If you don't have internet access on your Raspberry Pi you will need to do this yourself by saving [this file](https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/planets/a_old_versions/de421.bsp) on another computer and put it in your home folder manually.
-Fortunately these files never change so you only need to do this once!
+Fortunately these files never change so you only need to do this once.
 ---/collapse ---